Sigil-Ebook/sigil-ebook.github.io/_posts/2022-04-10-sigil-qt6-migration.md

 ![Plugin Changes](/assets/images/changes.jpg)

 In order to maintain compatibility with older versions of Sigil (Qt5/PyQt5) and newer versions of Sigil (Qt6/PySide6), I've come up with a compatibility module that can be included in your plugin to make things easier.
-If you don't update your plugin, you and users will still have the option of using an external Python with PyQt5 installed for your plugin.
-No one will be left completely in the cold.
+If you don't update your plugin, you and your users will still have the option of using an external Python with PyQt5 installed for your plugin.
+No one will be left completely out in the cold.
 You can also use your own homegrown solution to remain compatible with Sigil-Qt5 and Sigil-Qt6.
 There are less differences than you would think between PyQt5 and PySide6.
 And where there are differences, I've coded some helper utilities in the plugin_utils module to facilitate things.

 The [plugin_utils](https://github.com/dougmassay/sigil-plugin-utils/blob/main/plugin_utils.py) module can be found in my [personal github repository for it](https://github.com/dougmassay/sigil-plugin-utils).